siemensikkema/Validations/Sources/Validations/Validations.docc/Defining Validations.md

     }
 }
 ```
-> Note that we're associating the failure with the _email_ field.
+> We're associating the failure with the _email_ field.
 The failure could indicate either an incorrect email address or an incorrect password and we don't want to give any hints to potential bad actors.

 An alternative way to approach this would be to split the validation into two validators and combining them at the validation step.